When and How to Protest an Unemployment Claim.

 Remember, it’s not up to you whether a former employee is eligible for unemployment benefits.
 It’s up to your state’s unemployment office.
 Look into your state’s process and protocols for disputing unemployment claims to understand your rights and those of the employee.

 This most likely includes deadlines for filing paperwork, what constitutes as evidence, and whom you can have speak at a hearing.
 If you’re uncertain about the process, hire professional help.
 Making a mistake could prove fatal to your case, even if you think you’re in the right.

 As an employer, you always have the option of protesting an employee’s application for unemployment benefits.
 However, that doesn’t mean it’s the right option in every scenario.

 Knowing how to manage an unemployment claim is a crucial skill for all business owners to protect resources and reputations.
-Once you understand what warrants unemployment benefits, you’ll be better prepared to protest claims that don’t add up.
+Understanding what warrants unemployment benefits, will make you better prepared to protest claims that don’t add up.